arlyon/azerust/readme.md

 Azerust is an experimental WoW server emulator for patch 3.3.5 written in Rust.
 Currently, it only implements the auth server.
 It is currently being built to be compatible (read: piggy back on top of) the TrinityCore database.
+Note, however, that we use mariadb in the docker-compose file.
 Our goals are:

 - fast
 - readable